yomovh/tf-at-ovhcloud/s3_bucket_only/README.md

 # Example description
 This example creates an S3 user to be able to have access & secret key to configure Hashicorp AWS provider.
 Then it creates a bucket.

+# Update region / storage class
+This [page](https://help.ovhcloud.com/csm/en-ie-public-cloud-storage-s3-location?id=kb_article_view&sysparm_article=KB0047393) provides an up to date lists of regions and endpoints for S3 object storage.

+According to your choice, update the `region` and `s3_endpoint` variables.